hazraChandrima/EduConnect/README.md

 2. Configure environment variables:

-   Create two configuration files in the root of your frontend project:
+   Create two configuration files in the root of your frontend project (cuz Expo with Typescript doesn't support .env fr some reason) :

    **a. app-config.js**
    ```typescript